Xinyu-Li-123/xinyu-li-123.github.io/content/posts/learning-notes/rust/rustbook/ch15/index.md

 }
 ```

-You can even chain deref coersion together, like this
+To take one step further, you can even chain deref coersion together, like this

 ```rust